-Five clinical studies of bimekizumab have been completed: UP0008 in 39 subjects with mild to moderate plaque PSO, RA0124 in 30 healthy volunteers, PA0007 in 53 subjects with PsA, UP0031 in 12 healthy volunteers, and UP0042 in 48 healthy volunteers.
+(his docure 2.2.1 Five clinical studies of bimekizumab have been completed: UP0008 in 39 subjects with mild to moderate plaque PSO, RA0124 in 30 healthy volunteers, PA0007 in 53 subjects with PsA, UP0031 in 12 healthy volunteers, and UP0042 in 48 healthy volunteers.

 UP0008 was a Phase 1, single ascending dose study in adults with mild to moderate PSO affecting ≤5% BSA.
 In this blinded study, single doses of up to 640mg (approximately 8mg/kg in an 80kg adult) were evaluated without any safety concerns.
-A total of 26 subjects with PSO with less than 5% of body surface involvement were treated with a range of single iv doses from 8 to 640mg.
-There were no clinically relevant safety findings identified at any dose and all doses were well tolerated.
-The pre-specified exploratory assessment of disease activity showed chinically relevant and statistically significant improvements at the higher doses studied.
+A total of 26 subjects with PSO

 RA0124 was a Phase 1, open-label, parallel-group, single-dose study in healthy subjects.
-The primary objective of this study was to determine the absolute bioavailability (BA) of single sc doses of bimekizumab (80mg and 160mg).
-The secondary objectives were to evaluate the dose proportionality of bimekizumab 80mg and 160mg sc, and to evaluate the safety and tolerability of these sc doses and 160mg given by iv infusion.
-In RA0124, the absolute BA was similar for the 2 doses tested (0.656 and 0.631 for the bimekizumab 80mg and 160mg sc doses, respectively).
-The PK of bimekizumab was linear in the tested dose range and the median $t{1/2}$ ions thereof. following sc administration was similar to that following iv administration (27.81 days and 28.25 days for bimekizumab 160mg sc and 160mg iv, respectively).
+The primary objective of this study was to determine the absolute bioavailability (BA) of single doses of bimekizumab (80mg and 160mg).
+The secondary objectives a proportionality of bimekizumab 80mg and 160 of these sc doses and 160 of the sc do the 2 doses tested (0.656 and 0.631 for the bimekizumab 80mg and 160mg sc doses, respectively).
+The PK of bimekizumab was linear in the tested dose range and the median t1/2 following sc administration was similar to that following iv administration (27.81 days and 28.25 days for bimekizumab 160mg sc and 160mg iv, respectively).

 Bimekizumab has also been investigated in a Phase 1b, proof of concept, randomized, placebo controlled, multiple dose study (PA0007).
 The primary objective of PA0007 was to assess the safety and PK of multiple dose administration of iv bimekizumab in subjects with PsA.
 Four active doses and a placebo were tested.
 Drug was administered as a loading dose at Week 0, and 2 additional doses were administered at Week 3 and Week 6.
-In each treatment group, subjects and any extension received a total of 3 doses of bimekizumab, administered every 3 weeks as shown below:
+In each treatment group, subjects received a total of 3 doses of bimekizumab, administered every 3 weeks as shown below: